benreimer/psadmin/README.md

 # psadmin

-This repo was created as part of the Building Applications with React and Flux course on Pluralsight.
+This repo was created as part of the Building Applications with React and Redux in ES6 course on Pluralsight.
 It is a Pluralsight author admininistration web app.